Do you find that spoken English is sometimes difficult to understand?

 - So if it’s not the speed, is it the accent?
 Well, yes and no. Yes, because it takes some time to get used to the voice; but also no, because even people from the same place speak in very different ways.

-Would you say that everyone from Rome or London talks in exactly the same way?
+Would you say that everyone from Rome or everyone from London talks in exactly the same way?
 Some people are simply more difficult to understand because of the way they articulate sounds.

 - And lastly, vocabulary: if a speaker uses a lot of words you don’t know, this will be more difficult to understand.